mpiech1813/krav_app/README.md

 ## **Instalation**

 npm i and start with npm run start:dev
-Create a db and call it: ""
+Create a db and call it: "krav"
+Make sure to add .env file and fill out out properly

 ## Game plan: